Skip to Content

 Book icon. read

-How to maximise your super without going over the limits
+How to maximise your super without going over the limit

-Adding to your super through voluntary contributions can help grow your retirement savings, however, if you add too much in a single financial year, you may be penalised.
+Adding to your super through voluntary contributions can help grow your retirement savings.
+However, if you add too much in a single financial year, you may be penalised with tax on excess contributions.
 That's why it's important to know the various caps on how much you can contribute, and what's counted towards those limits.
 Remember to talk to an accountant to find out about your tax implications.

 How much can I contribute to super?